Hyperion (Longfellow novel): Overview

 Hyperion follows a young American protagonist named Paul Flemming as he travels through Germany.
 The character's wandering is partially inspired by the death of a friend.
 The author had also recently lost someone close to him.
 Longfellow's first wife, Mary Storer Potter, died in Rotterdam in the Netherlands after a miscarriage in 1836; Longfellow was deeply saddened by her death and noted in his diary: "All day I am weary and sad ... and at night I cry myself to sleep like a child."

 Hyperion was inspired in part by his trips to Europe as well as his then-unsuccessful courtship of Frances Appleton, daughter of businessman Nathan Appleton.
 In the book, Flemming falls in love with an Englishwoman, Mary Ashburton, who rejects him.

 Publication history

 Longfellow's first prose work, Outre-Mer (1835), was met with an indifferent reception.
 Its lackluster performance as well as Longfellow's commitments to his Harvard College professorship prevented him from producing significant literary works for a time until his poem "A Psalm of Life" and Hyperion.
-The novel was published in 1839 by Samuel Coleman, who would also publish Voices of the Night, though he went bankrupt shortly after.
+The novel was published in 1839 by Samuel Coleman, who would also publish Longfellow's poetry collection Voices of the Night, though he went bankrupt shortly after.
 Longfellow was paid $375 for it and was optimistic.
 As he wrote to his father: "As to success, I am very sanguine ... it will take a great deal of persuasion to convince me that the book is not good."

 As Longfellow's fame increased over time, so did interest in his early work.
 By 1857, he calculated Hyperion had sold 14,550 copies.